abednarski79/rothar-website/README.md

 # rothar-website
-This repository (gh-pages branch) contains code for the *therotharapp.com* websiste.
+This repository (gh-pages branch) contains code for the *therotharapp.appbucket.eu* websiste.